There are many different terms when it comes to carbohydrates and sugars.

 - Short-chain carbohydrates or oligosaccharides (3-9 units); and

-The simplest carbohydrates are monosaccharides (single sugar units) such as glucose, fructose and galactose.
-Other carbohydrates are composed of multiple monosaccharide units.
-Sugars (i.e. mono-saccharides and disaccharides), oligosaccharides and starch can be broken down to single monosaccharide units by enzymes in the small intestine.
+During digestion, sugars (i.e. mono-saccharides and disaccharides), oligosaccharides and starch can all be broken down to single units by enzymes in the small intestine.
 They all provide 4 Calories per gram to the body.
 Fibres, on the other hand, cannot be broken down to single units.
 They are instead either fermented in the large intestine by microflora into other substances (e.g. short-chain fatty acids) or secreted out in feces intact.
-The fermentable fibres provide 2 Calories per gram to the body whereas infermentable fibres provide 0 Calories.
+The fermentable fibres provide 2 Calories per gram to the body whereas infermentable fibres provide no Calories.

-The compositions of common digestible carbohydrate are shown in the figure below (*Fru=fructose; Glu=glucose, Gal=galactose).
+The compositions of common digestible carbohydrate are shown in the figure below.

 The term "sugars" or “total sugars” refers to all monosaccharides and disaccharides naturally occurring or added to foods.
-Examples of monosaccharides are glucose and fructose and examples of disaccharides include sucrose, lactose and maltose.
+Examples of monosaccharides are glucose, fructose, and galactose, and examples of disaccharides include sucrose, lactose and maltose (see figure above).
 Sugars occur naturally in foods such as milk (lactose) and fruits and vegetables (glucose, fructose and sucrose).
 Sugars such as sucrose, honey, glucose and many others are also added to foods to provide sweetness and other important functional properties.

 “Free sugars” is an emerging term appearing in recent government reports and dietary guidelines.
 It is defined by the World Health Organization and the UN Food and Agriculture Organization as sugars that are added to foods by the manufacturers or consumers, as well as naturally present in honey, syrups and fruit juices.

-“Sugar” is sucrose, a carbohydrate found in every fruit and vegetable and is the major disaccharide in most diets.
+“Sugar” is sucrose, a carbohydrate found in all fruits and vegetables, and the major disaccharide in most diets.
 All green plants produce sucrose through photosynthesis, the process by which plants transform sunlight into their food and energy supply.
 Some plants, such as sugar cane and sugar beet, accumulate high levels of sucrose and as such are used as commercial sources of sugar.

 In Canada, the Food and Drug Regulations prescribe the standard for sugar as the "food chemically known as sucrose".
-It has a specific compositional standard; i.e. must "contain not less than 99.8% sucrose".
+This standard requires that sugar must "contain not less than 99.8% sucrose".
 For food labelling purposes, sugar is considered the "common name" of the food and must meet this standard.
-When listed in the ingredient list of a food, different types of sugar can be listed; for example, sugar, liquid sugar, invert sugar or liquid invert sugar.
 Compositional standards for other types of sugar are also defined in the Regulations, including icing sugar and brown sugar.
-All of these products are derived from sugar cane or sugar beet.
+All these products are derived from sugar cane or sugar beet.

 For more detailed information on the labelling of sugars-based ingredients, visit our page on Nutrition Labelling and Claims.